sthagen/python-flare-floss/doc/usage.md

     floss.exe -s malware.bin -b 0x1000000

 You can specify an entry point for the shellcode with the `-e` or `--shellcode_ep` option.
+The `entry point` value is the relative offset from `base` where the shellcode starts executing.
 Although vivisect does a good job identifying code, providing an entry point might improve code analysis.

     floss.exe -s malware.bin -b 0x1000000 -e 0x100